Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool shuts down the MCP server gracefully, enumerating specific actions (terminate Proton Bridge, disconnect IMAP/SMTP, scrub credentials, exit).
-It distinguishes from sibling tools like restart_server and start_bridge.
+The description clearly states the tool shuts down the MCP server and lists specific actions (terminate Proton Bridge, disconnect IMAP/SMTP, scrub credentials, exit).
+This distinguishes it from siblings like restart_server, providing a specific verb+resource.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.